Real Estate Weekly Outlook

 2020 Performance Check-Up

-For the year, equity REITs are now lower by roughly 17.8% and Mortgage REITs are off by 44.3% compared with the 4.1% decline on the S&P 500 and 9.2% decline on the Dow Jones Industrial Average.
-Consistent with the trends displayed within the REIT sector, mid-cap and small-cap stocks continue to underperform their larger-cap, although this underperformance gap has closed significantly in recent weeks.
-Data centers and cell tower REIT are the lone real estate sectors in positive territory for the year while industrial and housing REITs have also delivered notable outperformance.
-At 0.70%, the 10-Year Treasury Yield has retreated by 122 basis points since the start of the year and is 255 basis points below recent peak levels of 3.25% in late 2018.
+REITs are now lower by roughly 17.5% this year compared with the 13.6% decline on the S&P 500 and 16.8% decline on the Dow Jones Industrial Average.
+Consistent with the trends displayed within the REIT sector, mid-cap and small-cap stocks have significantly lagged their larger-cap peers as the S&P Mid-Cap 400 (MDY) and S&P Small-Cap 600 (SLY) are lower by 23.0% and 27.3%, respectively.
+The top-performing REIT sectors of 2019 have continued their strong relative performance through the early stages of 2020 as data centers and cell tower REITs remain the lone real estate sectors in positive territory for the year, while industrial and residential REITs have also delivered notable outperformance.
+At 0.73%, the 10-Year Treasury Yield has retreated by 119 basis points since the start of the year and is roughly 235 basis points below recent peak levels of 3.25% in late 2018.

 Next Week’s Economic Calendar

 If you enjoyed this report, be sure to “Follow” our page to stay up to date on the latest developments in the housing and commercial real estate sectors.
-For an in-depth analysis of all real estate sectors, be sure to check out all of our quarterly reports: Apartments, Homebuilders, Manufactured Housing, Student Housing, Single-Family Rentals, Cell Towers, Healthcare, Industrial, Data Center, Malls, Net Lease, Shopping Centers, Hotels, Billboards, Office, Storage, Timber, Prisons, Real Estate Crowdfunding and REIT Preferreds.
+For an in-depth analysis of all real estate sectors, be sure to check out all of our quarterly reports: Apartments, Homebuilders, Manufactured Housing, Student Housing, Single-Family Rentals, Cell Towers, Healthcare, Industrial, Data Center, Malls, Net Lease, Shopping Centers, Hotels, Billboards, Office, Storage, Timber, and Real Estate Crowdfunding.

-Hoya Capital is excited to announce that we’ve teamed up with iREIT to cultivate the premier institutional-quality real estate research service on Seeking Alpha!
-Sign-up for the 2-week free trial today! iREIT on Alpha is your one-stop source for unmatched Equity and Mortgage REIT coverage, Dividend ETF Analysis, High-Yield REIT Preferred Stocks & Bonds, real estate macroeconomic research, REIT and property-level analytics, and real-time market commentary.
+Hoya Capital is excited to announce that we’ve teamed up with iREIT to cultivate the premier institutional-quality real estate research service on Seeking Alpha! iREIT on Alpha is your source for unmatched equity and mortgage REIT coverage, dividend ETF analysis, real estate macroeconomic research, REIT and property-level analytics, and real-time market commentary.
+Sign-up for the 2-week free trial today!

-Disclosure: I am/we are long HOMZ, AMT, ARE, AVB, BXMT, DRE, DLR, EFG, EQIX, FB, FR, MAR, MGP, NLY, NHI, NNN, PLD, REG, ROIC, SBRA, SPG, SRC, STOR, STWD, PSA, EXR, AMH, CUBE, ELS, MAA, UDR, SUI, CPT, NVR, EQR, INVH, ESS, PEAK, LEN, DHI, HST, AIV, MDC, ACC, PHM, TPH, MTH, WELL.
+Disclosure: I am/we are long DHI, MTH, TMHC, NRZ, PLD, NLY, EQR.
 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.

 Additional disclosure: It is not possible to invest directly in an index.
 Index performance cited in this commentary does not reflect the performance of any fund or other account managed or serviced by Hoya Capital Real Estate.
 All commentary published by Hoya Capital Real Estate is available free of charge and is for informational purposes only and is not intended as investment advice.
 Data quoted represents past performance, which is no guarantee of future results.
 Information presented is believed to be factual and up-to-date, but we do not guarantee its accuracy.